 These are some of the things that, as a beginner, you might want to consider working on when editing:

 - Framing – otherwise known as cropping.
 You can change the size of the frame, shape of the frame, center of the frame.
-You can also level the image, so that that it is perfectly horizontal.
+Photo editors should also consider levelling the image, so that that it is perfectly horizontal.
 This is often a telltale difference between an amateur and a pro, that horizons haven’t been levelled.
 Sometimes you don’t want the horizon level, but often a horizon that’s off by just a little bit looks like a mistake and is painfully obvious to anyone looking at your photo.

 - Brightness – aka exposure (note: brightness and exposure are technically not the same thing, we know that, read on, it will all make sense), although technically you can’t change the exposure after the photo is take, because exposure refers to how long the sensor or film is exposed.
 But you can change the brightness – basically how light and dark it is.
 Having said all that, in many photo editing products there are both options, brightness and exposure, as things you can tweak.
 They do have slightly different effects, exposure tends to favor highlights, making bright bits brighter and changing the dark bits less, whereas brightness will change everything in a uniform way.